 It is important to note that with the exception of extremely harsh materials, various forms of unwanted buildup on a railing or column will not deteriorate the structural integrity of the item in any way.
 Cleaning is purely for aesthetical reasons and while recommended it is certainly not a requirement.

 Aluminum railing, especially when close to an ocean or other areas with harsh environments, is subject to buildups of dirt, salt, and other grime.
 To start, gauge how tough the mess will be on your railing by using moderate water pressure to spray down the area.
-Try using a hose nozzle on a moderate setting.
+Try using a hose nozzle set to a moderate setting.
 Under normal circumstances, if the dirt washed away in the spray then congratulations!
 Put that hose away and relax with the rest of your day.
 Normally, if dirt still remains a little more elbow grease comes into play.
-However, right now we recommend putting in the extra work no matter what…. if you are going to clean, may as well do it all the way!
+However, right now we recommend putting in the extra work no matter what…. f you are going to clean, may as well do it all the way!

 To deal with the lingering mess on your railing, use some mild detergent such as Dawn dish soap or Pine-Sol mixed with water.
-Both of these detergents should help remove or kill any unwanted micro-organisms such as bacteria build up.
+Both of these detergents should help remove or kill any unwanted micro-organisms such as bacteria build-up.
 Clean first horizontally then vertically, making sure to not allow the detergent to pool in an area.
-Rinse cleaned area with water and either dry by hand or allow to air dry (if allowing to air dry, first ensure no detergent remains).
+Rinse the cleaned area with water and either dry by hand or allow it to air dry (if allowing it to air dry, first ensure no detergent remains).
 Never use steel wool, acid solutions, or harsh abrasives as these may cause finishes to be removed, compromise the integrity of the railing, and/or cause harm to the individual attempting to clean the railing.
 Once complete, run over the area(s) again with a disinfectant wipe or solution.
-Be sure to start in an inconspicuous area to ensure product does not damage railing.
+Be sure to start in an inconspicuous area to ensure the product does not damage the railing.